 Medical tests are a range of checks and procedures used to:

 - monitor health conditions or the effects of treatment.

-Deciding whether a medical test is the best choice involves weighing up several factors, especially the benefits and risks for a person's individual situation.
+Deciding whether a medical test is the best option involves weighing up several factors, especially the benefits and risks for your individual situation.
 For example:

-- how likely it is that the person has a problem
+- how likely it is that you have a problem or medical condition

 - the test's accuracy (including false positives and false negatives)